$433,389Average Value$158Average Price per Sq Ft2Homes For Sale

 Nearby retail includes Dental Dreams and the Edmondson Pharmacy in Ten Hills.

-Shirley’s Family Diner in Ten Hills has amazing breakfast.
+Shirley’s Family Diner in Ten Hills serves an amazing hearty breakfast.

 Swing by Soul Boat in Ten Hills for great soul food.